-Financial aid programs consisting of grants, loans or private financing are available.
-Most students can qualify for some form of assistance.
+Financial aid programs consisting of grants, loans or private financing are available to those who qualify.
 Contact the financial aid office for qualifications and details.

 SUPPLEMENTAL INCOME

 The School of Automotive Machinists & Technology will assist in locating positions and placing students in full or part time jobs, while attending School, if desired.